MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaSiteListItem.md

 ## SYNOPSIS
 Returns the metadata for an item\]\[\] in a \[list\]\[\].
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgSiteListItem](/powershell/module/Microsoft.Graph.Sites/Get-MgSiteListItem?view=graph-powershell-1.0)

 ## SYNTAX